 HUD Home Improvement Grants

-HUD provides Community Development Block Grants (CDBG), which offer funding for home repairs, especially in low- to moderate-income areas.
-While not specific to teachers, educators who meet the income requirements may be eligible.
+Community Development Block Grants (CDBG) which are offered by HUD, provide money for home repairs, particularly in areas with low to moderate incomes.
+Although it is not specific to teachers educators who fulfill the income requirements might qualify.

 USDA Single Family Housing Repair Loans and Grants